 Zaynab studied in the Hanbali school located in Saudi Arabia and became a female Muhaddith of Damascus and Baalbek in the 13th century.
 She acquired many Ijazah (in English “diploma”) in various fields, but the most notable section was hadith.

-Moreover, she was a very influential teacher, historian, and Muslim scholar in the Islamic middle ages and devoted her life to acquiring knowledge.
+Moreover, she was a very influential teacher, historian, one of female Muslim leaders, and Muslim scholar in the Islamic middle ages and devoted her life to acquiring knowledge.
 In the early 14th century, she thought such books as-

 - Abu Ruh al-Harawi, etc.

-One of the fascinating information about these great Muslim women is, she was the teacher of famous north-African traveler Ibn Battuta.
+One of the fascinating information about these great women of Islam is, she was the teacher of famous north-African traveler Ibn Battuta.
 It is essential to point out, Zaynab was one of the hundred female scholars in hadith in the medieval age of Islamic history.

 Rabia Al-Adawaiya, Muslim Saint